kumotraderai/fifo/README.md

 Currently does not account for deposits / withdrawals.

 ### Obtaining CSV
-Download your Bittrex orders (see below; Click CSV button on completed orders) and upload the file on the portfolio page.
+Download your Bittrex transaction history on the order page by clicking CSV button on completed orders.
 ![screenshot](img/bittrex.png)